authzed/workshops/update-vews-authorization/README.md

-## Update A View Based on Permissions
+## Update A Web View Based on Permissions

 This workshop will illustrate how you can update a view based on what permissions the user has.
 The workshop uses a NextJS template by Vercel for an admin dashboard, written in TypeScript.
-The software and frameworks used are:
+The software and frameworks used in the tutorial are:

 - NextJS
 - Tailwind CSS